theopmw/Top-Spots-London/TESTING.md

     // Function code
 };
 ```
-Doing this solved the issue and meant the map loaded reliably on verey page load as the callback was performed manually in the maps.js file, rather than in the Google Maps ```<script>```
+This solved the issue and meant the map loaded reliably on every page load, the callback was performed manually in the maps.js file, rather than in the Google Maps ```<script>```

 ### Pushing the venues into separate arrays sorted by type: